Human Trafficking

 • Traffickers come from all of life and socio-economic backgrounds.

 • They can be men or women, or even teens or college students.
 Traffickers include family members, friends, boyfriends, strangers, and acquaintances.
-In general the trafficking is being run by gangs and organized crime, small groups and occasional traffickers.
+In general, the trafficking is being run by gangs and organized crime, small groups and occasional traffickers.

 How they recruit victims